tanliang/yii2-admin/README.md

 * api/config/yii2-protobuf/proto/build.sh line 29: add python output
 * api/config/yii2-protobuf/test.py all:f add for test with python

+### test3.zip
+update protobuf usage in api, you may see details at api/config/yii2-protobuf/test.py

 ps: tha's all for now, enjoy it!